The Missing Cockpit

 Why Terminals Don't Know

 Ghostty is excellent.
 Fast, GPU-accelerated, beautiful.
-But it renders characters on a screen.
-That's what a terminal does.
-It doesn't know, and can't know, that the characters scrolling past are an AI agent editing your authentication middleware.
+But it renders characters on a screen, which is all a terminal does.
+It has no way to know the characters scrolling past are an AI agent editing your authentication middleware.

 tmux gives you panes.
 Split, resize, scroll.
-It's a spatial organizer for text streams.
-It doesn't know that one pane is stuck and another is waiting for input.
-It shows you the same green bar regardless.
+It's a spatial organizer for text streams, blind to which pane is stuck and which is waiting for input.
+It shows the same green bar regardless.

-The existing tools that try to fix this (Claude Squad, Agent Deck) are tmux wrappers.
-They manage processes.
-But they still treat agents as opaque text streams.
-And they look like 1997.
+The tools that try to fix this (Claude Squad, Agent Deck) are tmux wrappers.
+They manage processes while still treating agents as opaque text streams, and they look like 1997.

 So the missing piece has a shape.
-Call it a cockpit: a mission control for the fleet of agents that now live on your machine.
+Call it a cockpit: mission control for the fleet of agents now living on your machine.

 The core idea is one sentence: show me what all my agents are doing without touching any of them.